Vedant2311/FTL-project/README.md

 ### FTL_Mem

-  - Follows the same proof of correctness as the one for the DFTL method
+  - Follows a very straightforward proof, since the velocity update is trivial
   - Achieves a proper steady state velocity, because of the **prior** corrections
   - Monotonously decreases energy for *s_damping*=1.
 Does not have for lower values of it, since the method then tends to be behaving like the typical FTL
   - More stable and damped than DFTL